 Good to know

-You can enable audio muting in Chrome to add muting functionality to the audio indicator that Chrome displays when a site plays audio.
+You can enable audio muting in Chrome 100 or newer to add muting functionality to the audio indicator that Chrome displays when a site plays audio.

 Tab audio muting UI control

 When enabled, the audio indicators in the tab strip double as tab audio mute controls.
 This also adds commands in the tab context menu for quickly muting multiple selected tabs. â€“ Mac, Windows, Linux, Chrome OS